However, she’d already made up her mind to stay. And having survived her first winter, she’s convinced that she made the right decision.

 Following the US election, Christine and her husband packed their bags and figuratively set sail for Stockholm, seeking a city more in line with their political beliefs.

-For Christine, it was also a priority to move somewhere she could fulfil her potential as a woman.
+For Christine, it was also a priority to move to a city where her gender wouldn't hinder her professional potential.

 The couple knew about Sweden’s glowing reputation for equality — a reputation often galvanised as ranking after ranking declares it the best (or thereabouts) at, well, nearly everything.